fede4ka1245/ymap3-components/README.md

 ## Motivation

+- keeps your components simple
-- easier and clearer than suggestions in [Official documentation](https://yandex.ru/dev/jsapi30/doc/ru/)
+- this is easier than suggestions in [Official documentation](https://yandex.ru/dev/jsapi30/doc/ru/)
 - no need to write logic of loading components and modules for them
-- no need to create script or configure externals in webpack for ymaps v3
+- no need to create script or configure externals in webpack

 ####  ✅ Your code with this library
 ```javascript jsx